WaltonG/drones/README.md

 ### Task description

-We have a fleet of **10 drones**.
+We havee a fleet of **10 drones**.
 A drone is capable of carrying devices, other than cameras, and capable of delivering small loads.
 For our use case **the load is medications**.

 A **Drone** has:
 - serial number (100 characters max);